Dean Falk: Career

 As an undergraduate, Falk studied mathematics and anthropology.
 Since receiving her PhD degree from the University of Michigan in 1976, she has taught courses in anatomy, neuroanatomy, and anthropology.
 Falk is interested in the evolution of the brain and cognition.
 She formulated the "radiator theory" that cranial blood vessels were important for hominin brain evolution, and the "putting the baby down" hypothesis that prehistoric mothers and infants facilitated the emergence of language.

 She and colleagues described the brain of Homo floresiensis ("Hobbit") in 2005.
 In 2013, Falk and colleagues described the cerebral cortex of Albert Einstein from recently emerged photographs of his whole brain.
 In 2017, Falk coauthored a study with Charles Hildebolt on warfare in small-scale and state societies, which found that people are no less violent today than they were in the past.
-Falk coauthored a 2018 book on Asperger's syndrome with her 24-year-old granddaughter who has Asperger's, and, in 2019, published a refutation of the allegation that Hans Asperger was a Nazi sympathizer.
-This was in turn refuted by the original author, Herwig Czech, who opined that Falk's paper abounded "with mistranslations, misrepresentations of the content of sources, and basic factual errors, and omits everything that does not support the author’s agenda of defending Hans Asperger’s record."
+Falk coauthored a 2018 book on Asperger's syndrome with her 24-year-old granddaughter who has Asperger's, and, in 2019, challenged the allegation that Hans Asperger was a Nazi sympathizer.
+This was in turn disputed by the original author, Herwig Czech, who opined that Falk's paper abounded "with mistranslations, misrepresentations of the content of sources, and basic factual errors, and omits everything that does not support the author’s agenda of defending Hans Asperger’s record."
 He declared that the paper should never have passed the peer review process and should be retracted.
 Czech summarizes: "While her [Falk's] paper does not contain a single relevant piece of new evidence, large parts of her argument—for example with regards to Asperger’s apparent reluctance to report his patients for forced sterilization—actually rely on evidence provided in my paper, all the while ignoring the elements that do not support her narrative (Czech 2018, p.
 18–19)."
-Falk responded to Czech’s refutation point-by-point, enumerated numerous factual errors that it contained, and concluded that Czech’s "criticism of the anonymous peer reviewers of my paper (who were quite helpful) and his call for its retraction are, at best, unconstructive.
+Falk responded to Czech’s rebuttal point-by-point, enumerated numerous factual errors that it contained, and concluded that Czech’s "criticism of the anonymous peer reviewers of my paper (who were quite helpful) and his call for its retraction are, at best, unconstructive.
 Because of the xenophobic and racist prejudices that shape current political events in the United States, Europe, and elsewhere, it is essential that details about Nazism, including the Nazi euthanasia program, continue to be deliberated.
 I, for one, am grateful to JADD [the Journal of Autism and Developmental Disorders] for publishing the present back-and-forth discussion, and I stand by my paper."